Berkshire High School (Burton, Ohio)

-Berkshire High School as of 2015 now includes students from Ledgemont High School, as Ledgemont closed their high school and the elementary closed with he opening of the new Berkshire Local Schools Pre K through 12 campus.
+Berkshire High School as of 2015 now includes students from Ledgemont High School, as Ledgemont's school district was absorbed by Berkshire and the elementary closed with the opening of the new Berkshire Local Schools Pre-K through 12 campus.
+Prior to the consolidation, Berkshire had considered a merger with both Cardinal High School and Newbury High School that ultimately ended up with Newbury merging into West Geauga High School's district.